-In addition to email, saved reports can also be transferred to a PC via the USB cable that accompanies the Android device.
-When QuickMap 3D is installed on an Android device, it creates a folder called QuickMap for storing program settings, reports, and the QM3D format survey files.
-The QM3D survey files can only be opened within QuickMap 3D and are located in a sub-folder called "Data".
-In addition to transferring survey reports to a PC, it is also a good idea to copy the QM3D files over as well once all edits and changes to the survey are complete.
-A QM3D file can always be copied back over to the Android device if it becomes necessary to add more data points to a survey or make any other changes - and then reports can be re-created based on the updated file.
+In addition to email, saved reports can also be transferred to a PC via the USB cable that accompanies the device.
+When QuickMap 3D is installed on a tablet, it creates a folder called QuickMap for storing program settings, reports, and .QM3D format survey files.
+The .QM3D survey files can only be opened within QuickMap 3D and are located in a sub-folder called "Data."
+In addition to transferring survey report folders to a PC, it is also a good idea to copy .QM3D files over as well once all edits and changes to the survey are complete.
+A .QM3D file can always be copied back over to the tablet if it becomes necessary to add more data points to a survey or make any other changes - and then reports can be re-created based on the updated file.